mel4-ui/debora/README.md

 # Debora – AI-Powered Personal Assistant App (Final Year Project)

 **Debora** is a smart, voice-enabled personal assistant Android app developed as part of my final year Bachelor's project.
-It uses **custom speech recognition**, **Gemini (GPT-based AI)** for intelligent responses, and **Firebase** for real-time data management.
+It uses **custom speech recognition**, **Gemini API (GPT-based AI)** for intelligent responses, and **Firebase** for real-time data management.
 Debora helps users manage tasks, stay organized, and interact with AI in a personalized way — all through natural voice commands.

 > ⚠️ Note: This project is built for academic purposes and may not be fully production-ready.